Know the building

 4–6 hrs

-Per-property research time
+Est. per-property research time

 Manual searches across multiple systems, copying data between browser tabs and spreadsheets.